Gopher-Rangers/mercadofresco-gopherrangers/README.md

 # Run the project
 go run main.go

+# To run the tests
+cd ../..
+go test ./...

+# To see the tests coverage
+go test -coverprofile=coverage.out ./...

+# To see the tests coverage in each function
+go tool cover -func=coverage.out

 # The server will initialize in the <http://localhost:8080/api/v1/>
 # To see the documentation go to <http://localhost:8080/docs/index.html#/>